Weekend in DUISBURG – Steel And Style in Germany’s Ruhr Area

 Once we’re at outstanding constructions: Although the bridge Buckelbrücke is merely 79 meters long, it has a very special feature.
 It is the only steel bridge in the world whose height can be varied.
 This way, its lifting mechanism allows ships in the harbor basin to pass under the bridge.

 It consists of 14 individually movable concrete elements which are held in place by steel cables attached to four 20-meter-high pylons.
 At the end of the steel cables are traction devices so that the pylons can be pulled aside.
-This way, the bridge arches up to more than ten meters above water level.
+This way, the bridge arches up to more than ten meters above the water level.

 Garden of Remembrance